leejo/CGI.pm/README.md

 In fact, you should probably not use this method at all given the above caveats and security risks.

-## Deleting a parameter completely:
+## Deleting a parameter completely

     $query->delete('foo','bar','baz');